nemanjamit52/iphone-view/README.md

 - Easy-to-Use Interface: Simply input a URL and view the result instantly within the mockup.

 ## Installation
--git clone repo
+- git clone repo
--npm install
+- npm install
--npm run build
+- npm run build
--.exe file is located in dist folder
+- .exe file is located in dist folder